Neil Worden

-Neil James Worden (born August 1, 1931) is a former American football fullback who played in the National Football League.
-Selected by the Philadelphia Eagles in the 1954 NFL Draft, he played in the 1954 and 1957 seasons.
-He also played five games for the Saskatchewan Roughriders of the CFL in 1959.
-He played college football at the University of Notre Dame.
+Neil James Worden (born August 1, 1931) is an American former professional football player who was a fullback for the Philadelphia Eagles of the National Football League (NFL).
+Selected by the Eagles in the 1954 NFL draft, he played in the 1954 and 1957 seasons.
+He also played five games for the Saskatchewan Roughriders of the Canadian Football League in 1959.
+He played college football for the Notre Dame Fighting Irish.

-College years
+College career

-Worden played fullback for Notre Dame from 1950 to 1953 under head coach Frank Leahy.
+Worden played fullback at Notre Dame University from 1950 to 1953 under Fighting Irish head coach Frank Leahy.
 His senior year, the 1953 Notre Dame team finished the season 9-0-1 and was runner-up to the national championship.
 Worden finished his Notre Dame rushing career with 476 attempts for 2039 yards and 29 touchdowns.